SDGforskning/sdg-strings/SDG01_query_action_WoS.md

    OR
    "education services" OR "schooling services" OR "education system" OR "school system" OR

-   (("LTE" OR "broadband" OR "3G" OR "narrowband" OR "2G" OR "mobile-cellular") NEAR/3 ("household" OR "housing" OR "home$" OR "living")(
-    )
-   NEAR/10
+   (OR  "basic information services" OR "basic telecommunication services" OR "basic mobile services ) NEAR/10
       ("implement*" OR "establish*"
       OR "coverage" OR "covered" OR "covering"
       OR "improv*" OR "strengthen*" OR "increas*" OR "enhanc*" OR "build" OR "building"
-      OR "access*" OR "barrier$" OR "obstacle$"
+      OR "access*" OR "barrier$" OR "obstacle$") NEAR/5

-      OR  ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR (("poor" OR "poorest") NEAR/3 ("household$" OR "people" OR "children" OR "communit*")) )
+     ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR (("poor" OR "poorest") NEAR/3 ("household$" OR "people" OR "children" OR "communit*")) OR "the vulnerable" OR "vulnerable group$"
       )
+)

+Need to be change in case we exclude people bolk
+??? (("LTE" OR "broadband" OR "3G" OR "narrowband" OR "2G" OR "mobile-cellular") NEAR/3 ("household" OR "housing" OR "home$" OR "living")

 ```

 ##### Phrase 3: